 This isn’t The Onion.
 The Russian Deputy Prime Minister recently tweeted a video showing a humanoid robot, FEDOR, dual-wielding pistols

 , and shooting at least a dozen targets.
 It hit all the targets, accurately and quickly.
-The video even zoomed in the on floor as the bullet shells hit the ground, hollywood style.
+The video even zoomed in the on the floor as the bullet shells hit the ground, Hollywood style.
 Surprisingly, rescue work is original purpose for FEDOR.
 What a nice thought.

 But its new stated purpose is space exploration, and FEDOR has developed quite a few skills along the way.
 It can drive a car, screw lightbulb, do pushups, and use keys.
 The Russian Federatstiya spacecraft is heading to the moon in 2021 and FEDOR is to be the sole passenger on board.
 Despite the video, the Deputy Prime Minister wants to reassure the public that the Russian robot isn’t the Terminator.
 FEDOR’s shooting skills are strictly a demonstration of its improved fine motor skills. 🤖